Firebreather (film)

-Firebreather is an American computer-animated superhero television film, based on the Image Comics comic book series of the same name, which premiered on November 24, 2010, on Cartoon Network.
+Firebreather is an American animated CGI superhero television film, based on the Image Comics comic book series of the same name, which premiered on November 24, 2010, on Cartoon Network.
 It was directed by Peter Chung from a screenplay by James Krieg based on a story of Phil Hester and Andy Kuhn, and stars the voices of Jesse Head, Dana Delany, Kevin Michael Richardson, Reed Diamond, Dante Basco, Tia Texada, and Amy Davidson.

 Plot

-On the last day of the war between humans and Kaiju, a human woman named Margaret Rosenblatt (voiced by Dana Delany) and a male dragon Kaiju named Belloc, the King of the Kaiju, (voiced by Kevin Michael Richardson) fall in love, and become parents to a human/Kaiju hybrid son named Duncan.
+On the final day of the war between humans and the giant monsters known as Kaiju, the king of all kaijus, Belloc, a dragon-like being, attacks a city.
+But during the attack, a human woman, Margaret Rosenblatt, confronts him; they fall in love.
+Because of this, Belloc ceases his attack and leaves with Margaret.

+Some time after this, they both have a son, named Duncan.